subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/tech.md

 Service Providers Nodes are designed enable any two users to exchange data in higher-level communication protocols under the assumptions that user's client software is non-routable and often offline.

 Client software apps operated by users connect to providers nodes in order to send and receive messages.
-Subnet is desgined to support non-routable and often offline clients.
+Subnet is designed to support non-routable and often offline clients.
 Provider nodes provide the federated backbone of the Subnet network.
-Providers nodes route messages to thier users sent from other nodes.
+Providers nodes route messages to their users sent from other nodes.

 As part of routing, providers nodes store users messages on a temporary ttl-based basis, and forward user messages to other nodes when a user's client goes online and sends a request for messages designated to it.